NITYANANDA/tsf/README.txt

 Getting Started
 ===============

+For information on running the Talend Service Factory OSGi container, check the README file in the container folder just below this directory.

 If you need more help try talking to us on our forums: http://talendforge.org/forum

 You can find more information about Apache CXF at http://cxf.apache.org/